A FORCE MORE POWERFUL

 Documentary; 1999; length: six sections each between 20 and 30 minutes in length; Color.
-Available from the filmmakers directly.
+This film is available on a free download from the filmmakers directly translated into numerous languages.

 This documentary chronicles the rise of nonviolent direct action by large numbers of people as a force for political and social change.
 The movie provides six examples in which nonviolent direct action changed the history of the 20th century.

 A Force More Powerful can serve as the basis for a two or three-week unit exploring nonviolent direct action as a force for political and social change.
 The movie comes in six separate sections.
 Teachers can select the sections that would provide the most assistance in their classes.
 For example, the first two sections, dealing with the Nashville sit-ins and the movement seeking independence in India, are an excellent supplement to a unit on the U.S. Civil Rights Movement or for a class in government/civics.
 The sections on the Indian independence movement, Solidarity’s challenge to Poland’s communist government, and the defeat of Pinochet in Chile are an excellent capstone for a contemporary World History class.

 This documentary graphically demonstrates that as war has become more violent and the means of communication more effective, people have adapted by developing a new political force of immense power: nonviolent direct action (also called “civil disobedience,” and “non-violent resistance” or “civil resistance”).
 This film shows the modern origins of the new political/social force by Mohandas K. Gandhi in South Africa and India.
 It describes other examples of nonviolent direct action at work.
 Nonviolent direct action continues to be a major source of progressive political and social change throughout the world.
 TeachWithMovies.org believes that no student will have a good grasp of world or U.S. history without an understanding of this new tactic for social and political change.